 The Judges will draw up a list for each category to include one Winner and those Shortlisted as appropriate.

-Introduction of Highly Commended for 2018 – in addition, the Judges can make at their discretion a Highly Commended award in any category where felt meritorious.
+In addition, the Judges can make at their discretion a Highly Commended award in any category where felt meritorious.

 The Judges have the right to shortlist an entry in a different category than the one originally entered if considered appropriate.